 This is exactly what happens when you limit your carbohydrate intake.

-Everyone experiences this process of gluconeogenesis every night.
+Everyone experiences this process of gluconeogenesis constantly throughout the day, and especially at night while you sleep.
 Over the 6-9 hours that you are sleeping and not taking in food, your body is busily making new sugar to maintain its narrow blood sugar range.

-Bottom line is that there is no requirement for dietary carbohydrate, because your body can make all the sugar it needs from the protein that you eat, or from the glycerol released when fatty acids are broken down.
+The bottom line is that there is no requirement for dietary carbohydrate, because your body can make all the glucose it needs from the protein that you eat, or from the glycerol released when fatty acids are broken down.

 In fact, most metabolic syndrome health issues such as high blood pressure, high blood sugar, cholesterol imbalances, and high triglycerides are improved by reducing the amount of carbohydrates consumed.